-Dr Dababrata Chowdhury (Daba) is a Senior Lecturer in Entrepreneurship and Marketing at the University of Suffolk.
+Dr Dababrata Chowdhury (Daba) is an Associate Professor in Entrepreneurship and Innovation at the University of Suffolk.
 He graduated in Computer Science and Engineering (BSc) from Turkey and then completed his MBA and PhD at the Plymouth University.
 His principal research interest is in the field of Business and Management particularly in Knowledge Transfer (KT) mechanisms in SMEs and International Business.
 He continues to work in the same field and is most interested in the following areas:

 - Small and medium-sized business development/growth in new product development.

 - Collaborations (Networks-Knowledge Transfer) and adoption of new technologies.